Vonage/vivid-3/libs/components/src/lib/slider/README.md

 ## Value

-Set the `value` attribute to set the value of the slider.
+Set the `value` attribute to set the value of the Slider.

 ```html preview blocks
 <vwc-slider value="3"></vwc-slider>
 ```

+### Value Text Formatter

+Use the `valueTextFormatter` to generates a string for the Slider's "aria-valuetext" attribute based on the current value.
+Use this to configure the [`pin`](/variation/#pin) string.

 ## Min